 When you stand by your partner through the process, it lets them see just how much you care and honor their needs.
 Nicholson suggests asking a few questions to determine whether one should settle down.
 "Is this a good time for you to have a serious relationship?
 Is your date or lover ready for a monogamous, long-term commitment?
 Such considerations can have an impact on both the direction and quality of your future relationship together," says Nicholson.

 Waiting is hard, but for the right person, the outcome can be worth it.
 Allow your partner the necessary time to get to know you—and demonstrate that you're as serious as you say you are.

 Make sure your partner knows they're in a safe space to share their thoughts and feelings with you.
 Communication is key.

 Waiting Allows You to Connect in a Deeper Way

 A longer build-up may also lead to a stronger bond down the road: Both parties have fully weighed their options, and when they do commit, they're free of reservations or doubts.
 When you give your partner more time to enter a serious commitment, you're laying the groundwork for a more meaningful connection with one another.

-Expert Linda Bloom, LCSW, notes that healthy commitment requires a process of building and cultivating.
-"The ease that comes from being securely bonded is a great asset not only to our relationship, but also to our life in general…The higher trust level gives us peace of mind."
+Bloom adds that healthy commitment requires a process of building and cultivating.
+"The ease that comes from being securely bonded is a great asset not only to our relationship but also to our life in general. …The higher trust level gives us peace of mind."

 Waiting can help solidify your partner's decision, but even more importantly, it creates a healthier dynamic for long-lasting relationships.
 In fact, rather than rushing into a major commitment, taking it slow builds a connection that you'll both strive to maintain.